 The free activity cards are available for subscribers, from the Free Resource Library.
 There are two cards that you can choose from.
 One card has an example of the catapult children need to make.
 The other card simply has pictures of the materials.
 This card is more challenging because players have to figure out what the catapult needs to look like.

-10 Exciting STEM Activities – Week 3
+10 Exciting STEM Activities – Activity 3

 Kids love playing with wooden blocks.
 The structures, and their imagination when creating are endless.
 Pull out the wooden blocks for this weeks STEM activity.
 All you need are the blocks.
 You can also print the activity cards, or just tell your kids each challenge of what to build.